kaan-keskin/introduction-to-docker/DockerPresentation.md

 When it comes to Docker images, big is bad!
 Big means slow.
 Big means hard to work with.
 And big means more potential vulnerabilities and possibly a bigger attack surface!
 For these reasons, Docker images should be small.
 The aim of the game is to only ship production images with the stuff **needed** to run your app in production.
 The problem is… keeping images small *was* hard work.
 For example, the way you write your Dockerﬁles has a huge impact on the size of your images.
 A common example is that every RUN instruction adds a new layer.
 As a result, it’s usually considered a best practice to include multiple commands as part of a single RUN instruction — all glued together with double-ampersands (&&) and backslash (\) line-breaks.
 While this isn’t rocket science, it requires time and discipline.
 Another issue is that we don’t clean up after ourselves.
 We’ll RUN a command against an image that pulls some build-time tools, and we’ll leave all those tools in the image when we ship it to production.
 Not ideal!
 Multi-stage builds to the rescue!
 Multi-stage builds are all about optimizing builds without adding complexity.
 And they deliver on the promise!
 Here’s the high-level…

 Multi-stage builds have a single Dockerﬁle containing multiple FROM instructions.
 Each FROM instruction is a new **build stage** that can easily COPY artefacts from previous **stages**.
-Let’s look at an example!
-This example app is available at https://github.com/nigelpoulton/atsea-sample-shop-app.git and the Dockerﬁle is in the app directory.
+Example app is available at https://github.com/nigelpoulton/atsea-sample-shop-app.git and the Dockerﬁle is in the app directory.
 It’s a Linux-based application so, will only work on a Linux Docker host.
 It’s also quite old, so don’t deploy it to an important system, and be sure to delete it as soon as you’re ﬁnished.
 The ﬁrst thing to note is that the Dockerﬁle has three FROM instructions.
 Each of these constitutes a distinct **build stage**.
 Internally, they’re numbered from the top starting at 0.
 However, we’ve also given each stage a friendly name.

 • Stage 0 is called storefront